 Project Based Learning in the Chemistry Class - tips needed

-Started over 1 year ago by Cristalle Callis.
+Started almost 2 years ago by Cristalle Callis.

 Does anyone have any tips to offer for teaching chemistry in a PBL setting?
 I teach chemistry in a PBL classroom but I have been struggling with keeping with the spirit of PBL and trying to integrate chemistry content in enough depth.
 I am currently using/modifying the ChemMatters text, but I also have the Chemistry in the Community book as well.
 I have researched many projects on sites like BIE and WV dept. of Ed, but I am more looking for chemistry teachers experienced in PBL to give some tips/pointers.